aws-samples/finetune-sdxl-on-sagemaker-and-host-on-infr2/README.md

 5. Run the notebook `compile-on-inferentia/stable-diffusion-xl-lora_inference.ipynb` in `compile-on-inferentia` folder to compile and then test SDXL model with LoRA adapter on inferentia2

-## Example avatar image and sample prompts
+## Example avatar images and sample prompts

 [Avatar Images]